Thildi/web-challenges/css/responsive/css-responsive_responsive-website/README.md

 ## Task

 - familiarize yourself with the `./index.html` and `./css/styles.css` files
-- find out how many breakpoints you need to implement
+- find out how many breakpoints you need to implement (tablet und desktop!)
 - find out what needs to change to meet the visual guidelines established in the preview screens
 - ... enjoy!